WSaffery/GQL-Compiler/README.md

 Some parts from GQL Parser remain in use including parts of the ANTLR grammar and the visitors used for transforming it, and some of the code for handling test datasets.

 If you're marking my thesis you might be interested in the original [thesis branch](https://github.com/WSaffery/GQL-Compiler/tree/thesis) although I wouldn't recommend looking at it too much, it's only there for posterity.
-- No major changes have been made in this branch since thesis submission besides cleaning up some files and this readme.

 # Standout Features